JNU campus violence: FIR registered, CCTV footage will be part of investigation

 Reportedly, on Sunday nearly 28 people, including JNU Students' Union president were injured and admitted to the All India Institute of Medical Sciences (AIIMS) as violence spread on the JNU campus for nearly two hours, as masked men reportedly armed with sticks and rods attacked students and teachers and damaged property on the campus, prompting the administration to call in police which conducted a flag march.

-A Video footage aired by some TV channels showed a group of men, who were brandishing hockey sticks and rods, moving around a building.
+A Video footage aired by some TV channels showed a group of man and woman were brandishing hockey sticks and rods, moving around a building.
 The Left-controlled JNUSU and the RSS-backed Akhil Bharatiya Vidyarthi Parishad (ABVP) blamed each other for the incident.